SCECHs and Social Work CECs

 Verification & Sign- In Forms

-Each participant wishing to apply for SCECHs must download, complete, and submit the corresponding form by the indicated deadline.
+Each participant wishing to apply for SCECHs must download, complete, and submit the corresponding forms by the indicated deadline.

 It is highly recommended the following sign-in sheets be used for tracking attendance of all activities.